Replace mechanical handling with the Billet picker and a robot:

 Scenario #2: billet 110x200 mm 12 hour run

 Number of picks3245

 What's in the box

-The Billet picker comes with the latest Pickit 3D vision software, all setup and ready to go.
-Want to learn what else Pickit can pick ?
-Discover all features of our latest software update in our Knowledge Base.
+Our products come with the latest Pickit 3D vision software, all setup and ready to go.
+Want to learn what else Pickit can pick?
+Discover all features of the latest software update on our Knowledge Base.

 The Billet picker is an assembled End Of Arm Tool (EOAT) integrated with our Pickit 3D vision system and billet-specific software for robotic handling.
 You don’t have to choose between speed, accuracy, flexibility, and cost – The Billet picker ticks all the boxes.